briankoser/sfc-listeners-guide/episodes/0189-heaven-on-earth.md

   <q class="matt">Well, I haven't personally divided any churches, so I feel good about myself.</q>
 </div>

-<q class="archivist">Unification is the ideal, but doctrinal correctness is a higher goal; otherwise, you would never excommunicate anyone.</q>
+{% arc %}Unification is the ideal, but doctrinal correctness is a higher goal; otherwise, you would never excommunicate anyone.{% endarc %}

 If you are protestant, are you perpetuating disunity?

-{% timeLink podcast_file_url, '1:06:40' %} Catholicism and Orthodoxy maintain apostolic succession and don't believe it's OK to exist in division. <q class="archivist inline">Divisions are a problem in Protestantism, but it's not uniquely Protestant; the Great Schism is the obvious example.
-With much smaller doctrinal differences, why is this division OK?</q>
+{% timeLink podcast_file_url, '1:06:40' %} Catholicism and Orthodoxy maintain apostolic succession and don't believe it's OK to exist in division. {% arc %}Divisions are a problem in Protestantism, but it's not uniquely Protestant; the Great Schism is the obvious example.
+With much smaller doctrinal differences, why is this division OK?{% endarc %}

 <a href="https://www.goodreads.com/review/show/193117005?book_show_action=false&from_review_page=1">Evangelical is Not Enough</a>